-Results: The Town employed one new police officer during Fiscal Years 2015 and 2016.
-The personnel records of the newly hired police officers maintained a certificate of completion from a police academy certified by the Council on Police Training.
+Results: The Town employed one new police officer during Fiscal Year 2015 and one new police officer during Fiscal Year 2016.
+The personnel records of the newly hired police officers maintained a certificate of completion from a school certified by the Council on Police Training.

-3. Inspect ten percent, or a minimum of five, of the personnel records of all police officers employed during the two fiscal years under review and document the training courses attended by those officers during that period were provided by a school certified by the Council on Police Training [11 Del.
+3. Inspect 10%, or a minimum of five, of the personnel records of all police officers employed during the two fiscal years under review and document the training courses attended by those officers during that period were provided by a school certified by the Council on Police Training [11 Del.
 C. §8405].

-Results: Of the nine Town police officers employed during the two fiscal years under review, we selected five personnel records for each fiscal year.
-For each selected officer, we obtained listings of all successfully completed and approved police training and education courses.
+Results: During the two years tested, there was a maximum of seven police officers on payroll, therefore, we selected the minimum of five for testing.
+For four of the selected officers, we obtained listings of all successfully completed and approved police training and education courses.
+One police officer was only employed for five months during the period under review; for this officer, we obtained listings of all completed courses for the period of employment.
 We found no exceptions as a result of applying this procedure for Fiscal Years 2015 and 2016.